राम

 Dnyaneshwar asks the most startling question about the human mind: what is it actually for?
 Not for solving problems, not for comparing teachers, not for evaluating which practice works best.
 The true glory of the intellect, he says, is one recognition: that in Keshava alone, all perfections are found.
 Every siddhi, every accomplishment, every scattered jewel you have been hunting in a hundred locations is already gathered in one treasury.
 The intellect reaches its highest function when it stops seeking and starts recognizing.

 This verse is for the one who has been shopping in the spiritual marketplace, moving from practice to practice, teacher to teacher, tradition to tradition, always finding something real but never finding completion.
 Dnyaneshwar is not dismissing what you found.
-He is saying: look at where all of it comes from.
+He says: look at where all of it comes from.
 One Keshava.
 All perfections.
 The intellect that sees this has done the one thing it was always designed to do.
 It has found the source.
 Everything else was preparation.

 Verse 3